samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ***Fighting the Contagion.*** At the end of each Long Rest, an infected creature makes a DC 13 Constitution saving throw.
 After the creature succeeds on three of these saves, the contagion ends on it, and the creature is immune to Cackle Fever for 1 year.

 ***Spreading the Contagion.*** Any Humanoid (other than a gnome) that starts its turn within a 10-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from a creature infected with Cackle Fever must succeed on a DC 10 Constitution saving throw or also become infected with the contagion.
-On a successful save, the Humanoid can’t catch the contagion from that particular infected creature for the next 24 hours.
+On a successful save, the Humanoid can't catch the contagion from that particular infected creature for the next 24 hours.

 ---